SamyPrabhak/Intro_to_DataSci_FinalProject/README.md

 - Matplotlib, Seaborn
 - Jupyter Notebook

-## Dataset
+## Note on Dataset
+The dataset file `appleAppData.csv` (387MB) exceeds GitHub's 100MB file size limit and is therefore not included in this repository.

-Download from: kaggle.com/datasets/gauthamp10/apple-appstore-apps
+Please download it manually from: kaggle.com/datasets/gauthamp10/apple-appstore-apps

-Place appleAppData.csv in the project root folder
+Once downloaded, place it in the root of the project folder:
+Intro_to_DataSci_FinalProject/
+├── AppStore_Analysis.ipynb
+├── appleAppData.csv  ← place here
+└── README.md

 ## Project Structure
 Intro_to_DataSci_FinalProject/